mattolan/RT_OD/README.md

 This project is an object detection and alerting program.

 It accepts an RTSP feed from a security camera and enhances the camera feed by detection people inside the feed.
 If a person is detected the application can send a text message to a defined phone number with the detection image attached.
 For example if you are monitoring the RTSP feed of a camera by a an entrance door you can get an alert sent to a cell phone (or multiple cell phones) when a person walks up to the door.

+Note these detections are not motion based or motion dependend.
+This system operates independend of traditional motion based detection and alerting.
+Hence it has a much lower false positive rate then motion based alerting.

 ![Delivery](https://github.com/mattolan/RT_OD/blob/master/Documentation/Images-GitHub/Delivery.jpg?raw=true)
 ![Nigth](https://github.com/mattolan/RT_OD/blob/master/Documentation/Images-GitHub/Night%202.jpg?raw=true)